microsoft/EdgeML/tools/SeeDot/faceDetection.md

     -e, --encoding      fixed/      The encoding to use for face detection. float       The options are 'float' and 'fixed'.

+    -m, --metric        disagree    The metric used to measure correctness of prediction.
+                                    This is used for quantization.

     -d, --dataset       face-2/     The dataset to use for face detection. face-4      The options are 'face-2' and 'face-4'.